HAPS Selection for Hybrid RF/FSO Satellite Networks: Introduction

+Performance analyses of FSO communication have been reported in the literature using Log-normal, Gamma-Gamma, double Gamma-Gamma, and Mal\'{a}ga fading channels.
+Empirical studies, for their part, have proven that the exponentiated Weibull (EW) fading can be the best fit for different aperture sizes in all weather conditions, especially when aperture averaging is used, where the scintillation is spatially averaged over the aperture to mitigate the effects of atmospheric turbulence and improve the overall performance \cite{barrios2012}, \cite{erdogan2020}.
+Like aperture averaging, spatial diversity can be established between satellites and HAPS systems to provide reliable communication and mitigate the impact of atmospheric turbulence \cite{erdogan2020}.

-Another way of reducing the effects of atmospheric turbulence is to incorporate a radio-frequency (RF) link in parallel with the FSO link to benefit from the complementary characteristics.
+Another way of reducing the effects of atmospheric turbulence is to incorporate the RF link in parallel with the FSO link to benefit from the complementary characteristics.
 Such hybrid RF/FSO communication can reap all the benefits of RF and FSO communication while minimizing adverse weather-dependent effects.
-In the literature, two methods of hybrid RF/FSO communication have been reported: soft switching and hard switching \cite{kazemi}.
+In the literature, two methods of hybrid RF/FSO communication have been reported{;} soft switching and hard switching \cite{kazemi}.
 In hard switching, which is more practical, only one link might be active at a time.
-In this method, the FSO link is active initially, and the RF link acts as a backup should the FSO become unavailable.
-In the case of soft switching, there is a simultaneous transmission of both links depending on their availability.
+In this method, the FSO link is active initially, and the RF link acts as a backup {when the FSO becomes} unavailable.
+In case of soft switching, there is a simultaneous transmission on both links depending on their availability.
 Hybrid RF/FSO communication has been studied from different perspectives and in various scenarios in \cite{krishnan}, \cite{bag2018}, \cite{bag2019}.
-Furthermore, the authors in \cite{amirabadi} and \cite{2018selection} proposed a parallel transmission of the same information through RF and FSO links, while considering different diversity-combining techniques.
+Furthermore, the authors in \cite{amirabadi} and \cite{2018selection} proposed a parallel transmission of the same information through RF and FSO links, while considering different diversity-combining techniques. {In the literature, different diversity combining techniques including selection combining (SC) and maximal ratio combining (MRC), are used to mitigate the impact of atmospheric turbulence on SatCom-based FSO communication \cite{ma2015performance}.}